How to create an organized home office?

 How do you keep your phone cord from tangling?

 There is probably no more frustrating mess than a spaghetti-like wad of phone cords and other cables tangled together under a desk or behind a file cabinet.
 These messes aren't just unsightly.
 They can also make it difficult to relocate the phone or install new equipment.
 Over time, the constant pulling and shifting of the cords can lead to wear and tear on the cable, plugs, and jacks, causing malfunctions and costly repairs.
+These organization tips and ideas are very useful for anyone.

 The root of this problem has two parts.
 First, there is always extra cord, and second, the cords can move around too easily.
 Getting those two problems under control requires careful installation on day one so that the cords never get the chance to tangle.